 Remember: An agreement made at court cannot become a court order until both parties and a judge sign it.
-Make sure you understand and agree with any agreement that you are asked to sign.
-Do NOT sign until you understand it fully and agree with it.
+Make sure vou understand and agree with any

-This brochure is meant to give you general information and not legal advice.
+This brochure is meant to give you general sign information and not legal advice.